HadoukenIO/js-adapter/tutorials/Application.startManyManifests.md

 Asynchronously starts a batch of applications given an array of application identifiers and manifestUrls.
-Returns once the RVM receives the message, not when the applications are running.
+Returns once the RVM is finished attempting to launch the applications.
 # Example
 ```js